sudoDeVinci/devinciSpaceBackend/README.md

 Styling for the windows components is done using the [98.css](https://jdan.github.io/98.css/) package for consistency.

-The site is self hosted, and is served using a Flask server.
+The site is self hosted, and is served using a Flask server

 ## Flask Server